 If you do need to borrow this Christmas, have you also considered a 0% purchase card as this could also help you spread those costs without costing you a penny if repaid back before the 0% interest ends.

-We hope that you find these tips helpful, and if you are still considering a Xmas loan for bad credit please look at the above options and hopefully you can find a solution to fund Christmas this year instead of taking out a short term loan.
+We hope that you find these tips helpful, and if you are still considering a Xmas loan for bad credit please look at the above options, and hopefully you can find a solution to fund Christmas this year instead of taking out an instant loan.